BobBuildTool/bob/doc/manpages/bob-build-dev.rst

     as long as their recipes were not changed.
 If the recipe did change Bob will still do a clean build automatically.

+``--install``
+    Install shared packages.
+A shared location must have been configured so that Bob knows where to put the package.
+This is the default.

 ``--link-deps``
     Create symlinks to dependencies next to workspace.

+``--no-install``
+    Do not install shared packages if a shared location is configured.

 ``--no-sandbox``
     Disable sandboxing

+``--no-shared``
+    Do not use shared packages even if they are available.

 ``--resume``
     Resume build where it was previously interrupted.